American Housewife

 American Housewife is an American television sitcom created and written by Sarah Dunn and executive produced with Aaron Kaplan, Kenny Schwartz, Rick Wiener, and, for the pilot only, Ruben Fleischer.
 The show, which premiered on ABC on October 11, 2016, is a Kapital Entertainment–ABC Signature co-production.

-In May 2021, ABC canceled the series after five seasons and 103 episodes and left on multiple cliffhangers.
+In May 2021, ABC canceled the series after five seasons and 103 episodes, leaving multiple cliffhangers.